 Although the French navy developed significantly at the end of the medieval period and the beginning of the modern period, it played an important role in the Hundred Years’ War between the English and the French.

-The conflict with England greatly impacted the gradual evolution of the French navy and its ultimate excellence towards the pre-modern period.
+The conflict with England greatly impacted the gradual evolution of the French navy and its ultimate excellence in the pre-modern period.

 England, being situated in the sea-locked British Isles, had to frequently face maritime attacks and invasions.
-Most notable among these was the 6th century invasion by the Anglo-Saxons, the Viking invasions from 8th century onwards and the 11th century invasion by William the Conqueror.
+Most notable among these were the 6th-century invasion by the Anglo-Saxons, the Viking invasions from the 8th century onwards, and the 11th-century invasion by William the Conqueror.